-Progress and Main achievements to date Priority 1: Strengthening RTDI in the Regions The overall objectives of this Priority are to increase the level of research taking place in the S&E region with company engagement by supplying applied research and to increase the level of commercialisation of research by the higher education institutions in the region.
-This priority seeks to enhance research and innovation (R&I) infrastructure and to build the capacities to develop R&I excellence while promoting centres of competence.
+Priority 1: Strengthening RTDI in the Regions The overall objectives of this Priority are to increase the level of research taking place in the S&E region with company engagement by supplying applied research and to increase the level of commercialisation of research by the higher education institutions in the region.
+This priority does not directly co-fund infrastructure, but seeks to enhance research and innovation (R&I) infrastructure and to build the capacities to develop R&I excellence while promoting centres of competence.
 It also has a focus on promoting business investment in R&I through developing links and synergies between enterprises, research and development centres and the higher education sector.
 The priority has been aligned with Ireland's identified priority research areas as set out in the Smart Specialisation Strategy (RIS3).
 The priority comprises 2 investment priorities (1a & 1b) and includes 5 individual schemes around research centres, marine research, and commercialisation of research.
-Up to end December 2016, €58m has been allocated to a total of 161 projects.
-This is 32% of the overall allocation to the priority.
-Except for one scheme included in investment priority 1a (Marine Research), all schemes included in priority 1 are progressing in accordance with agreed targets and reported output indicator achievements range up to 60% of the agreed target values.
-Overall, achievements are in line with targets and expenditure has been incurred in accordance with the profile.
-As regards the Marine Research scheme, to date no expenditure or achievements have been reported and the Intermediate Body is currently reviewing the scheme.
-Overview on progress with individual schemes included in Priority 1: Science Foundation Ireland (SFI) Research Centre Programme The scheme is managed by SFI and aims at developing a set of world-leading, large-scale research centres to link scientists and engineers in partnerships across third level institutions with industry.
-Over a period to December 2016, four awards were made under the Research Centre programme in S&E Region with total expenditure of €15m allocated for ERDF co-funding.
-Projects selected were CONNECT (centre for future Networks/Communications), ADAPT (dynamic research centre), LERO (Irish software research centre), and iGRAG (applied geosciences).
-SFI Spokes Programme The scheme is managed by SFI and aims at promoting the further development of existing SFI Research Centres to incorporate new areas of research, new industrial and academic collaborators, allowing the Centre to expand and develop in line with new priorities and opportunities.
-This scheme allows smaller regionally based institutions to collaborate with larger research centres in Universities.
-In the three-year period that ended on 31 December 2016, 10 awards were made under the Spokes Programme of which one did not progress in 2016.
-The 9 remaining projects are progressing well with total expenditure of €2m allocated for ERDF co-funding.
-Between the two SFI schemes (Research Centre Programme and Spokes Programme), 384 new researchers have been employed in the supported Higher Education Institutions.
-Marine Research Programme The scheme is managed by the Department for Agriculture, Food and the Marine as well as the Marine Institute.
-Overall objectives consist of providing assistance for appropriate marine research activities that support the goals of the national policy 'Harnessing Our Ocean Wealth'.
+Cumulative public eligible cost paid to beneficiaries to end December 2017 is reported as €69m.
+All but one of the schemes included in priority 1 are progressing in accordance with agreed targets and reported output indicator achievements range up to 60% of the agreed target values.
+While no projects were approved under the Marine Research Scheme up to the end of 2017, a revised proposal was submitted by the Marine Institute in December 2017 and this is currently under consideration.
+An overview on progress with individual schemes included in Priority 1 is described in the following sections.
+Science Foundation Ireland (SFI) Research Centre Programme The scheme is managed by SFI and aims at developing a set of world-leading, large-scale research centres to link scientists and engineers in partnerships across third level institutions with industry.
+During 2017, the four Research Centres currently funded under this programme (CONNECT, ADAPT, LERO and iCRAG) underwent an external peer review process, managed by SFI.
+All four Research Centres performed very well and will continue with the research programme over the remainder of the award.
+These centres will be joined by four new Research Centres that were awarded funding in late 2017, Bioeconomy Research Centre (BEACON), FutureNeuro, Confirm Centre for Smart Manufacturing and I-Form Advanced Manufacturing Research Centre.
+Co-funded centres include for example: CONNECT (Centre for future Networks/Communications) CONNECT is the world leading Science Foundation Ireland Research Centre for Future Networks and Communications.
+The centre engages with over 35 companies including large multinationals, SMEs and start-ups.
+CONNECT brings together world-class expertise from ten Irish academic institutes to create a one-stop-shop for telecommunications research, development and innovation.